 Yes.
 Businesses can provide an online or telephone delivery service, even if they are required to close.

 Can businesses operate click and collect services, even if they are required to close?

-Unlike in earlier lockdowns, at alert level 4 all shops and other types of businesses required to close can offer “click and collect” or similar services.
+Unlike in earlier lockdowns, at alert level 4 all shops and other types of businesses required to close can offer “click and collect” or similar services (such as drop-off services).
 To reduce the number of journeys people make, all goods and services should be ordered in advance online, by telephone or mail order.

 All reasonable measures must be put in place to ensure a 2 metre distance is maintained between people on the premises, as well as people waiting to enter the premises.
 Please see the guidance on reasonable measures for more information.

 Education and childcare

 Will schools remain open at alert level 4?